 Computer Configuration > Windows Settings > Scripts (Startup/Shutdown)

 To set up a logon or logoff script, head here:

 User Configuration > Windows Settings > Scripts (Logon/Logoff)

-Doing this lets you select the actual script files and provide parameters for those scripts, so it’s pretty flexible in terms of what you can do.
-And, of course, you can assign multiple scripts to each trigger event.
+Doing this lets you select the actual script files and provide parameters for those scripts, so it’s pretty flexible.
+You can also assign multiple scripts to each trigger event.

 Note that this isn’t the same as launching a specific program on startup.
-If you want to do that, then you’ll need to use this nifty Windows trick that few know about.
+To do that, see how to use the Windows startup folder .

 The Most Useful Group Policy Settings for You

 Group Policy provides you with a lot of control of how Windows 10 works.
 We’ve only looked at a few instances here; there’s a lot more functionality to find if you know where to look.
 As you can see, though, most of the options revolve around removing or blocking functionality, not adding new tools.

 Don’t have access to Group Policy or want to keep tweaking Windows?
 Have a look at our introduction to the Windows Registry .